DavidEichmann/boger-banana/README.md

 boger-banana
 ============

-Haskell based framework combining HOGRE, HOIS, reactive-banana, and bullet physics
+A Haskell based framework combining HOGRE, HOIS, and Reactive-Banana.